 Trigger Point Dry Needling in Matson, MO | Axes Physical Therapy

 We’ve seen so many patients frustrated by an inability to find pain relief or a return to normal function and activity through medication or other treatments.
-At Axes, our licensed and knowledgeable physical in Matson, MO work with you as a team to implement a customized treatment plan with a proven track record of success.
-We’ve pledged our practice to getting the best results for our clients and getting you back to the activities you love most, whether that backward kicks on a soccer field, taking a morning job, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
-Contact a knowledgeable Matson, MO physical therapist online or call the location most convenient for you.
+At Axes, our licensed and knowledgeable physical in Matson, MO act as part of your team to devise a customized treatment plan that research and experience tells us is effective.
+We’ve devoted our practice to positive patient outcomes and getting you back to the activities you love most, whether that be sliding into home plate, taking a morning job, or just being able to go about your day without feeling any pain.
+Contact a knowledgeable Matson, MO physical therapist online or call the location nearest you.